blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 and to do so well in advance of any polling or in places where polls don’t exist, like state-legislative races.

-One possibility is that we work bottom-up, using voting precincts as building blocks:
+We could work bottom-up, using voting precincts as building blocks:

 1. Get the geographic boundary and election results for each precinct, e.g., from [openprecincts](https://openprecincts.org).
-2. Build a demographic profile of the precinct using overlaps[^arealInterpolation] of census “blocks” or “block groups”[^censusGeographies].
+2. Build a demographic profile of the precinct using overlaps[^arealInterpolation] of the precinct and census “blocks” or “block groups”[^censusGeographies].
-3. Use the total number of votes and votes cast for the Democratic candidate in each precinct to *infer* a demographic model of turnout and voter preference in the entire set of precincts.
+3. Use the total number of votes and votes cast for the Democratic candidate in each precinct to *infer* a demographic and geographic model of turnout and voter preference in the entire set of precincts.
-4. Apply that model to the demographics of a SLD to generate a rough estimate of the likely election result.
+4. Apply that model to the demographics of a district to generate a rough estimate of the likely election result.

-For a given SLD (or set of SLD’s), what precincts do we include in the model?
+For a given district (or set of districts), what precincts do we include in the model?
 In order to keep
 things simple we want a model that covers multiple districts.
 We could model using every precinct in the country or at least the state.